jmorez/gesture_detection/README.md

 python visualize_features.py
 ```

-Generates:
-- `feature_space_visualization.png`: 2D feature plots showing hand velocities and heights
-- `feature_space_3d.png`: 3D visualization of the top 3 most important features with decision boundaries

 ### Feature Space Visualization

+![Feature Space Visualization](assets/feature_space_visualization.png)
-**2D Feature Space**: Shows the distribution of training samples across velocity and height features.
+*2D Feature Space showing the distribution of training samples across velocity and height features.
 As you can see, our features could be improved a lot, as the velocity features seem to be unused.
-Note that improving our pose estimation as well as the framerate could definitely help here.
+Note that improving our pose estimation as well as the framerate could definitely help here.*

-![Feature Space Visualization](assets/feature_space_visualization.png)

-**3D Feature Space**: Displays the top 3 most important features with decision boundaries, revealing how the classifier separates different gestures.

 ![3D Feature Space](assets/feature_space_3d.png)
+*3D Feature Space displaying the top 3 most important features with decision boundaries, revealing how the classifier separates different gestures.*

 ## Model Architecture